-In Ferguson, MO, a lack of safe sidewalks means many residents are forced to walk in the street.
-Failing to invest in sidewalks is a failure to invest in the very people who live in a community—and the economic future of the community itself.
+In Ferguson, Missouri, a lack of safe sidewalks means many residents are forced to walk in the street.
+Failing to invest in sidewalks is a failure to invest in the very people who live in a community—and the economic future of the community, itself.

-Two different streets in Fargo, ND show what happens when a street is created for people, vs. a street that's created just for cars.
+Two different streets in Fargo, North Dakota, show what happens when a street is created for people, versus a street that's created just for cars.

-A Strong Towns member in Dallas, TX discusses a dangerous, expensive street in his town and his community's efforts to change it.
+A Strong Towns member in Dallas, Texas, discusses a dangerous, expensive street in his town and his community's efforts to change it.

-Following the death of 15-year old resident in Provo, this Strong Towns advocate and his peers at BikeWalk Provo used tactical urbanism to immediately make the street safer.
-This podcast tells there story.
+Following the death of 15-year old resident in Provo, Utah, this Strong Towns advocate and his peers at BikeWalk Provo used tactical urbanism to immediately make the street safer.
+This podcast tells their story.
 You can also read this related article on the topic.

-Inspired by Strong Towns, one member in Atlanta, GA got together with her neighbors to plant trees along a busy street, making the areas safer and more welcoming for everyone.
+Inspired by Strong Towns, one member in Atlanta, Georgia, got together with her neighbors to plant trees along a busy street, making the areas safer and more welcoming for everyone.

-Broad Avenue in Memphis, TN was once a neglected street but it has been transformed and revitalized through small bets and incremental improvements to become a thriving district.
+Broad Avenue in Memphis, Tennessee, was once a neglected street, but it has been transformed and revitalized through small bets and incremental improvements to become a thriving district.

-In Kitchener, ON, one business owner partnered with his neighbors to turn an underused downtown street into a pedestrian-friendly community space.
+In Kitchener, Ontario, one business owner partnered with his neighbors to turn an underused downtown street into a pedestrian-friendly community space.

-A Strong Towns member in St. Louis, MO undertook an impressive tactical urbanism project to help make streets safer.
+A Strong Towns member in St. Louis, Missouri, undertook an impressive tactical urbanism project to help make streets safer.
 Here's her story.

 This video created by the Iowa Department of Transportation illustrates the benefits of a 4-to-3 lane conversion, a common type of road diet which turns a 4-lane street into a 2-lane street with a center turn lane—almost always slowing traffic and improving safety and economic vitality alike.